Biblical Chronology Research

 The work

-Biblical Chronology Research is a multi-disciplinary independent research program on the chronology of the second millennium BCE and the synchronization of textual and archaeological evidence for the Bronze Age.
-The current flagship work, The Sinai Convergence, argues that the biblical Exodus tradition is best located at approximately 1610–1606 BCE — in the immediate aftermath of the Minoan eruption of Thera and during the terminal collapse of the Hyksos Fifteenth Dynasty at Avaris (Tell el-Dab'a, Eastern Nile Delta).
+Biblical Chronology Research is a multidisciplinary independent research program on the chronology of the second millennium BCE and the synchronization of textual and archaeological evidence for the Bronze Age.
+Its central argument places the biblical Exodus tradition at approximately 1610–1606 BCE — in the immediate aftermath of the Minoan eruption of Thera and during the terminal collapse of the Hyksos Fifteenth Dynasty at Avaris (Tell el-Dab'a, Eastern Nile Delta).
+The complete framework is set out in the two-volume book below; the monograph and working paper that underpin it follow.

 The framework is anchored to Felix Höflmayer's high radiocarbon chronology for the MB/LB transition; to Sturt Manning's 2024 Bayesian refinement of Thera radiocarbon (1612–1602 BCE 1σ); to Hendrik Bruins and Johannes van der Plicht's 2025 Ahmose Gap; to Manfred Bietak's Tell el-Dab'a stratigraphy; to Drews's wind setdown model for the Yam Suph crossing; to Erez Ben-Yosef's Nomadic Complexity model for the wilderness period; and to the Jericho radiocarbon horizon (3306 ± 7 BP).
 Eight parts.
 Twenty-six thousand words.
 Every part carries explicit falsification criteria.
 The framework is offered as a working hypothesis to be tested, not a finished claim.